-As an Exchange administrator you normally perform tasks by executing PowerShell scripts.
-Some of these scripts are executed automatically, some are run manually as these scripts require more attention.
+As an Exchange administrator, you usually perform tasks by executing PowerShell scripts.
+Some scripts are executed automatically, and some are run manually as these scripts require more attention.

 Think about a completely different approach.
-Have you ever thought about administrating Exchange Server or your Exchange Online instance using your voice?
+Have you ever considered administrating Exchange Server or Exchange Online instances using your voice?

 “Alexa, ask Exchange Assistant to create a new mailbox for John Doe”